 - Willem Maas (PhD Yale) writes on EU and multilevel citizenship, migration, and politics focusing on Europe and Canada and holds a prestigious Jean Monnet Chair.

-- Catherine Power (ABD Toronto) specializes in political theory and considers political community and exclusion, the foundations for political authority and sovereignty, and the complex relationship between theology and politics.
-She joins Glendon in July 2019.
+- Catherine Power (PhD Toronto) specializes in political theory and considers political community and exclusion, the foundations for political authority and sovereignty, and the complex relationship between theology and politics.

 - Ian Roberge (PhD McMaster) is a specialist in public administration and public policy, and is a Glendon graduate himself.